MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         {
             await e.PopulateResponseContentAsync();
             DoSomethingWithResponseBody(e.Response.Content);
+        }
-        } catch (Exception ex)
+        catch (COMException ex)
         {
-            // An exception will be thrown if the request has no body.
+            // A COMException will be thrown if the request has no body.
         }
     }
 }